 The Golden State Warriors were built to win the championship a year ago.
-With the best roster in the league, featuring Klay Thompson, Stephen Curry.
+With the best roster in the league, featuring Klay Thompson, and Stephen Curry.
 Draymond Green, and Kevin Durant, the Warriors were set up to win.
 However, they suffered some serious injury problems, but still managed to win 57 games and were the top seed in the Western Conference.
-They advanced all the way to the NBA Finals, where they ran into the runaway Kawhi Leonard train, who carried the Raptors to the NBA championship.
+They advanced to the NBA Finals, where they ran into the runaway Kawhi Leonard train, which carried the Raptors to the NBA championship.

 The offseason for the Warriors began with Kevin Durant announcing that he was leaving for the Brooklyn Nets.
 The Warriors then used the 28th selection overall on shooting guard Jordan Poole from Michigan.
 Because of their cap issues, the Warriors were able to do nothing in free agency.
 The offseason for the Warriors got even worse.
 It was announced that Klay Thompson would miss the season due to injuries he suffered a year ago.
 Once the season got started the news got even worse.
 Stephen Curry injured his leg in the first week of the season, and it appears he will miss the season as well.
 The Warriors currently stand with the worst record in the league.
 But, there is good news on the horizon.
 Both Curry and Thompson will be back next season, and a top-five pick in the NBA draft will allow them to add a marquee player, either via the draft or trade.
 So don’t expect the Warriors to be down for long.

-The Warriors will be back next season, but they currently stand as a testament of how injuries can send you from first to worst in a heartbeat.
+The Warriors will be back next season, but they currently stand as a testament to how injuries can send you from first to worst in a heartbeat.

-In the NBA draft, the Warriors held the 30th selection, and used it to take Damien Jones, the power forward from Vanderbilt.
-Their biggest off season move was the signing forward Kevin Durant, which was both highly publicized, and scrutinized.
+In the NBA draft, the Warriors held the 30th selection and used it to take Damien Jones, the power forward from Vanderbilt.
+Their biggest offseason move was the signing of forward Kevin Durant, which was both highly publicized and scrutinized.
 Many people cited this as an example of how the NBA players have way too much power, and it has ruined the league.

 So far this season, the Warriors currently stand with a record of 52-11, good for the top seed in the West at the moment, but that could change due to the Kevin Durant injury.

-The Golden State Warriors, already a loaded team, made headlines, and irked many in the process, when they signed forward Kevin Durant prior to the start of last season.
+The Golden State Warriors, already a loaded team, made headlines and irked many in the process when they signed forward Kevin Durant before the start of last season.
 Many believe this right here is the very problem with the NBA, which has turned off quite a few fans because of it.
-Rgardless of what some people believe, the moved worked, and the Warriors ran over everybody on their way to an NBA championship.
+Regardless of what some people believe, the move worked, and the Warriors ran over everybody on their way to an NBA championship.

 2018-19 Golden State Warriors Update